william-shue/Fractals/README.md

 ## Introduction
 This repository contains C programs which draw fractals using the formulas for creating the Mandelbrot and Julia sets.

-To best understand the Mandelbrot set I highly recommend reading over it's Wikipedia page: [https://en.wikipedia.org/wiki/Mandelbrot_set](https://en.wikipedia.org/wiki/Mandelbrot_set)
+To best understand the Mandelbrot set I highly recommend reading over its Wikipedia page: [https://en.wikipedia.org/wiki/Mandelbrot_set](https://en.wikipedia.org/wiki/Mandelbrot_set)

 ## Repository Structure
 The repository structure is as follows: